Kanchenjunga Trek

 • Personal trekking equipment and Clothing.

-• Personal nature expenses, all types of drinks, and bar bills.
+• Personal nature expenses, all types of beverage drinks.

 • Travel Insurance which covers emergency rescue, evacuation, personal loss, or damage.